The following is a current list of key legislative issues that NAILBA’s Government Affairs team is tracking (as of May 31, 2013).

 At the beginning of 2013, Congress enacted legislation to avert a series of tax increases and spending cuts known as the "Fiscal Cliff."

 The Fiscal Cliff debate was a precursor to a debate on reforming the tax code.
-Sometime this year, Congress is expected to examine every tax expenditure and "loophole" for cost savings and new revenue.
+This year, Congress is expected to examine every tax expenditure and "loophole" for cost savings and new revenue.
 House Ways and Means Committee Chairman Dave Camp (R-MI) has established eleven Tax Reform Working Groups within the Committee to review every aspect of the tax code and find ways to improve it, which would then be incorporated into proposed tax reform legislation.

 NAILBA member agency principals should be concerned about the current tax treatment of the products they distribute.
 The following link examines NAILBA's position on possible changes to the tax code:

 Implementation of Wall Street Reform and Consumer Protection Act of 2010